 By Athena P. Constantinou, APC Sports Consulting Ltd

-There are four different ways through which countries all over the world apply taxation in terms of residency and citizenship and these are:
+The different ways through which countries apply taxation in terms of residency and citizenship, are:

-- Taxing both their Citizens and Residents on their Worldwide Income no matter where they live (for example the United States)
+- Taxing both citizens and residents on worldwide income no matter where they live (ie. the United States);

-- Taxing their residents on their worldwide income (for example the United Kingdom)
+- Taxing residents on worldwide income (ie. the United Kingdom);

-- Taxing their citizen residents only on their worldwide income and not the foreign residents of their country (in the case of a non-dom tax regime)
+- Taxing citizen residents only on worldwide income and not the foreign residents of their country (non-dom tax regime);

-- Taxing their residents on their local source income but not on their foreign source income (territorial tax system)
+- Taxing residents only on their local source income (territorial tax system).

-There are also a few countries which have specific regulations providing tax incentive packages to foreign sports players moving into the country.
-These incentive packages usually differ from the country’s standard tax regulations, like the ‘Beckham’ tax law of 2005 in Spain.
-The so called ‘Beckham law’, basically allowed foreign players living and playing in Spain to be taxed at the rate of 24,75% instead of a progressive tax scale ranging from 24% up to 43%.
+There are countries providing tax incentive packages to foreign sports players moving into the country.
+These incentive packages usually differ from the country’s standard tax regulations, like the ‘Beckham’ tax law of 2005 in Spain which allowed foreign players living and playing in Spain to be taxed at the rate of 24.75% instead of a progressive tax scale ranging from 24% to 43%.

-It is therefore quite important that athletes are aware of the tax treatment of their earnings in both their country of citizenship and country of residence.
-For example, international players who are US Citizens or a US green card holders, will still have to file a tax return in the U.S. and pay any applicable taxes on their worldwide income despite the fact that they are playing abroad and are thus tax residents of another country.
-Usually, when filing their U.S. tax return, these athletes are allowed to receive a tax credit for any taxes paid abroad.
-In view of the fact that personal taxation rates in the United States are quite high, in many instances, an additional U.S. personal tax liability may arise.
+Athletes need to be aware of the tax treatment of their earnings in both their country of citizenship and country of residence.
+Simple things can make a big difference—like knowing International players who are US Citizens or a US green card holder, must still file a tax return in the U.S. and pay any applicable taxes on their worldwide income—despite the fact that they are playing abroad and thus, tax residents of another country.
+Or, that when filing a U.S. tax return, these athletes are allowed to receive a tax credit for any taxes paid abroad.
+And… because personal taxation rates in the United States are quite high, in many instances will create an additional U.S. personal tax liability.

-The complexity of tax systems have a heavy toll on sports professionals competing internationally.
-A lot of preventive planning has to be done from the athletes’ part to optimize their overall taxation and be tax compliant wherever they are competing.
-It is vital for athletes moving into the international arena, to get assistance from an experienced tax consultant who will advise them on how to handle the different tax obligations which may arise when they sign a sports contract abroad.
+The complexity of tax systems take a heavy toll on sports professionals competing internationally.
+A lot of preventive planning has to be done from the athletes’ part to optimize their overall taxation and remain tax compliant wherever they compete.
+It is vital for professional athletes moving into the international arena, to get help from an experienced tax consultant who will advise them on taking a “best interest” approach to the tax obligations arising from foreign sports contracts.
 After all, when it comes to tax compliance, the final responsibility and liability lies with the player and no one else!